NFARAdmin/TA100-GitFlowWebsite/4_CloneWebsite.md

 ```
 %git checkout <yourfirstnameFeature>
 ```
 Check your status again.
 This my seem repetitive, but when first starting to work with branches, many developers forget to switch to the newly created branch.
 If you don't change to the correct branch you will be making changes to the main/master branch and your changes will NOT be accepted.
-Essentially, you will have lost your chnages 😢.
+Essentially, you will have lost your changes 😢.

 ### 5. Now you can push this branch up to GitHub:
 Let's make sure that we push this branch to GitHub.
 That way we can create a pull request to have our changes merged to the main/master repository later on.